brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-4.md

 Sorry for the harrowing nature of this part in particular, but my purpose was to give you some idea of potential bumps in the road-to-webmentions traverse so you could, if not truly *avoid* them, at least know where they were before you cracked a metaphorical front axle on them.
 To be sure, many other Gatsby users can address them far, far more capably than I; but what I've done works and, hey, my hands shake only a *little* when I recall the ordeal.

-Now, let's wrap up things with this series’ [conclusion](/posts/2020/04/webmentions-three-ssgs-5)---including that **bibliography** I touted at the start.
+Now, let's wrap up things with this series' [conclusion](/posts/2020/04/webmentions-three-ssgs-5)---including that **bibliography** I touted at the start.